cran/pivottabler/README.md

 Pivot tables are rendered as htmlwidgets, Latex or plain text.
 The HTML/Latex/text can be exported for use outside of R.

 Pivot tables can be converted to a standard R matrix or data frame.
-Pivot tables can also be exported to Excel.
+Pivot tables can be exported to Excel.
+Pivot tables can also be converted to a `basictabler` table for further manipulation.

 `pivottabler` is a companion package to the `basictabler` package. `pivottabler` is focussed on generating pivot tables and can aggregate data. `basictabler` does not aggregate data but offers more control of table structure.